Day Trip from Athens: Chalkida (Evia) with Kids

 Chalkida's waterside promenade

-WATERSIDE PROMENADE WALKS
+1. WATERSIDE PROMENADE WALKS (& EATS)

 Built along the Evian Gulf, the city’s waterside promenade is perfect for slow family strolls and kiddie scoots.
-Start from the iconic 19th century Red House on the northern end, where an assembly of cafes boasting elevated sea views sit beside wide open spaces where giggling children scoot and play tag.
+Start from the iconic 19th century Red House on the northern end, where an assembly of cafes boasting elevated sea views sit beside wide open spaces where giggling children play tag.

 The old drawbridge connects the mainland to the island at the strait’s narrowest point.
 Linger long enough and you might notice the “crazy waters” that confounded Aristotle with water currents that change directions eight times a day.

-THE MINI FUN PARK
+2. THE (MINI) FUN PARK

 Close to the city square is a mini fun park that’s just the right size – not too large so adults are not hounded into spending hours, but with a handful of attractions for a brief fill of fun.
 A mini bumper car ring and eighties-era amusement park aside, trampolines by the sea are perfectly positioned for a sunset bounce.